hwz/chirp/module-3/README.md

      $ DEBUG=Start ./bin/www
 ```

 Now install the dependencies for the application.
-Npm will read the dependencies out of package.json  and place them into a directory named **node_mdoules**.
+Npm will read the dependencies out of package.json  and place them into a directory named **node_modules**.
 Execute the command:

 ```bash
 # install dependencies described in package.json